Steve Porter (singer): Biography

-Nicole Record Co..
+Nicole Record Company.
 He worked there both as a recording engineer and as a performer, recording comic tunes, ballads and old standards, before sailing to India with John Watson Hawd to set up a recording business for Nicole Frères in Calcutta.
 Porter then traveled around India and Burma, finding musicians to be recorded in Nicole's Calcutta studio.
 He finally returned to the US in 1905.

 After his return, he recorded as one member of the Columbia Male Quartet, known after 1906 as the Peerless Quartet, who originally also included tenors Henry Burr and Albert Campbell, and bass Tom Daniels.
 Porter remained with the quartet until 1909.
 However, Porter increasingly performed as a comedic artist, becoming popular for his Irish characterizations and skits.
 He recorded many of these for Edison and Columbia after 1906, an example being "Pat O'Brien's Automobile" (1908).